HIDGlobalDocs/style-guide/docs/a-to-z/s/setting-value.md

 # setting, value

-Avoid generic nouns, such as *setting* or *value,* in content for a general audience.
-Use a specific noun, such as *width, color,* or *font,* instead.
+Avoid generic nouns, such as *setting* or *value*, in content for a general audience.
+Use a specific noun, such as *width, color*, or *font*, instead.

 ## Examples